shashi997/Galaxy-Glide/README.md

 # Galaxy-Glide
-Galaxy Gliders is a space exploration game
+Galaxy Gliders is an Interactive space exploration and educational (game)

 ## To Run The Application
 1. Clone the Project with command "git clone https://github.com/shashi997/Galaxy-Glide.git" in terminal with the location